The House of Mirrors is located in the Placa Catalunya, a central square positioned in the heart of Barcelona, Spain.

 They positioned the living room on the outermost area of the floor plan.
 Originally, there was a load-bearing wall that separated the two spaces.
 The architects partially took down part of that wall to give the area a more open feeling.

 The remaining pieces of the wall still show a separation between the living area and kitchen, but they blend together nicely and almost interact as one giant room.

-There is a large bath in the master bedroom suite.
-From the master bedroom, the homeowner can access an intimate patio area.
+There is a large bath in the primary bedroom suite.
+From the primary bedroom, the homeowner can access an intimate patio area.
 A large closet separates the bedroom from the hallway, which leads to the guest bathroom and guest bedroom down the hall.

 The Lighting and Mirrors